CSCI3390Spring2025/final_project/README.md

 3. Submit a link to your repo in the Canvas assignment.

 ## Early submission bonus
-The deadline of the final project is on 5/4 (Friday) 11:59PM.
+The deadline of the final project is on 5/4 (Sunday) 11:59PM.
-**If you submit by 5/3 (Thu) 11:59PM, you will get 5% boost on the final project grade.**
+**If you submit by 5/2 (Friday) 11:59PM, you will get 5% boost on the final project grade.**
 The submission time is calculated from the last commit in the Git log.
 **No extension beyond 5/4 11:59PM will be granted, even if you have unused late days.**